troglobit/myLinux/README.md

 Introduction
 ------------

 TroglOS is a playful, but working, example of how to create a virtual devboard, based on Linux and BusyBox.
-You can use it for testing your embedded applications before the actual hardware arrives.
-It is also useful for reference when said hardware starts acting up -- you know it always does, right?
+Use it to test your embedded applications before the actual hardware arrives.
+Or as a reference when said hardware starts acting up -- as it invariably does ...

 Requirements